enazari/autoGAN/README.md

 * **main.py** - includes the classifier model and root dataset, as well as all parameters for an instance of AutoGAN.
 * **utils.py** - includes all AutoGAN classes, with each oracle having its own class.
 It also includes an implementation of CGAN and utility classes for generating datasets from the root dataset.
-* **Datasets folder** - In this directory, the root datasets of all tabular datasets, alongside Kuzushiji-MNIST are brought inside Root Datasets folder.
-The rest of imagery datasets can be imported from tensorflow.keras.datasets library.
-Also, all derived datasets with different majority class count and imbalance ratios are brought in Derived Datasets folder.
+* **Datasets folder** - this directory contains two folders: one with the root datasets and another one with the derived datasets.
+The root datasets of all tabular datasets, alongside Kuzushiji-MNIST are provided in the **Root Dataset folder**.
+The remaining imagery datasets can be imported from tensorflow.keras.datasets library.
+The **Derived Datasets folder** contains all the derived datasets with different majority class count and imbalance ratios that were used in our experiments.

 ### Requirements